65007/TIG/README.md

-> For this set up, I'm using an Ubuntu server located into a ProxMox container.
+> **For this set up, I'm using a fresh installation of Ubuntu server located into a ProxMox container (you may use the same, a VM of your choice or a native Ubuntu running right over your hardware).**
->
+>**My server (were we are going to install and run all this stuff) is called "*stats1*" and it has a fixed IP address *10.0.1.25/24*.**